 Jackfruit canned in syrup is picked at peak ripeness (at its sweetest) then canned in sugary syrup.
 This would create extremely sweet pulled “pork”.

-When making vegan pulled pork, we want a savoury, smoky and salty flavour.
+When making vegan pulled pork, we want a savory, smoky and salty flavor.
 It would be near impossible to hide the sweetness of jackfruit in syrup no matter how much seasoning or salt you try to add.

 Jackfruit canned in syrup is great for dessert, but not for pulled pork.